-First look at the game should comfort every old-school arcade fans that XSIV Games is on the right track.
-Instead of upgrading the original game?s graphics to modern-day 3D pizzazz, the designers chose to use the same 2D VGA graphics that Tyrian fans are familiar with.
-The game offers several game modes including: One Player Full Game, One Player Arcade Game, Timed Battle, and Two Player Arcade Game.
-The game has three difficulty levels, 10 ships and over 100 weapons.
-The goal in every mode is basically the same: blow away your enemies and rake in as many points you can, and try not to die.
-You only have one life, but there are enough power-ups and add-ons to keep you going as long as you don't become careless.
+First looks at the game should assure every old-school arcade fan that XSIV Games is on the right track.
+Instead of upgrading the original's graphics to modern-day 3D pizzazz, the designers chose to use the same 2D VGA graphics that the fans are familiar with.
+The game offers lots of game modes including several hidden ones.
+It has ten (or more) ships and over 100 weapons to blow away enemies and rake in points with.

 The difference between One Player Full mode and the other modes is the option to buy new parts for your ship before every level.
-Your flight takes you through a set of campaign missions, and credits are built up by collecting points and space coins which flip through the air after you destroy certain vessels.
-Eventually you can upgrade your rear, side, and front guns, making your ship a force to be reckoned with.
+Your itinenary takes you through a set of campaign missions, and credits are built up by scavenging coins and such from destroyed enemies.
+Gradually you upgrade your rear, side, and front guns, making your ship a force to be reckoned with.
 The high difficulty level of Tyrian is back, but even more difficult this time around.
-You have shields that are constantly diminishing, there's no way to prevent yourself from getting hit unless you have godlike reflexes, so you need to be careful.
+You have shields that are constantly getting drained, and there's no way to prevent yourself from getting hit unless you have godlike reflexes, so you need to be careful.